rtCamp/amp-compatibility/amp-compatibility-server/README.md

 ### 3. Setup local database and BiqQuery dataset.

-To setup local MySQL database and dataset in bigquery run below command.
+To setup local MySQL database and dataset in BigQuery run below command.
 It will create all necessary table in MySQL as well as in BigQuery dataset.
 ```bash
 node ace migration:run
 ```